Disclaimer: Me?! Own Harry Potter? Now, that's just silly.

 “Freak, would you hurry up?
 We’ve been waiting for like ten minutes.”
 Total exaggeration.
 Mum just told me we were leaving in five minutes.

 I’ve gotten used to taking my sister’s crap.
 Ever since I got my acceptance letter to Hogwarts when I was eleven, she has hated me and everything associated with me.
 It wasn’t always like this though.
 Before I found out I was a witch, we were the best of friends.
-We did everything together: play at the park, barbies, cops and robbers…all that kid stuff.
+We did everything together: play at the park, Barbies, cops and robbers…all that kid stuff.
 I’m not sure if her hate originates from fear or humiliation of having an unnatural sister…but sometimes I wonder if jealousy is the root.

-“Pet, I’m done packing.
+“Tuney, I’m done packing.
 Calm down, you’ll get wrinkles.”
 I somehow managed to pick up my three suitcases and made my way for the door.

 “Whatever,” I sighed.
 “Let’s just go.”
 We both headed downstairs, and out of the house where our parents were waiting.
 They were staring up at the house, as if they were trying to engrave it in their memories.
 Okay, this was starting to get ridiculous.
 “Mum, dad…if this is really affecting you so much, just buy the friggin’ house back.
 Jeez.”